 If you have great ideas or expertise, we can help you share your knowledge by publishing a book.
 We're always looking for fresh insights on SAS®, JMP® software, or other business or technical topics.

-- Unparalleled access to SAS users for promotion and sales opportunities.
+- Unparalleled access to SAS users for promotion.

 - Guidance through the writing process.

-You will be assigned a professional developmental editor and design team who can guide you through the writing process and always be available to answer your questions.
+A professional developmental editor will guide you through the writing process and always be available to answer your questions.

 - The stamp of approval from SAS.

 Becoming a SAS Press author demonstrates a level of expertise and a contribution to the users community that sets you apart from others in your field.

 Please fill out our proposal form so we may review the details of your book idea:

 I really enjoyed working with SAS Press because they were so supportive from start to finish.
 All of the editors were wonderful.
 It was a great experience.
 And for a first-time writer it couldn’t have been a better experience.